-24. Nursing Care Plans 2014 (iOS)
+21. Nursing Care Plans 2014

 This app has over 100 customizable care plans covering topics from psychiatry to surgery.

 No matter what stage you are in during your nursing career, mobile apps can be a great way to stay on task and keep information at your fingertips.
-If you are still in school, check out these general apps for college success.
+If you are still in school, check out these other general apps for college success.
 Don’t forget: Staying organized will be paramount to advancing your career in nursing.